emersonmellado/devops/what_is_devops.md

 We wll also cover Algorithms, Logic and Python.

 *I think we are a bit biased from a dev perspective, probably because this is my main experience.*

+You will have to lose the fear of the command line, it is not that scary :D

 ### Tools we will use in this course: